Zhang-Hanrong/Zhang-Hanrong.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
 I'm currently a postgraduate in the School of Journalism and Communication, Nanjing University, adivised by Cheng-Jun Wang.
 I'm also a member of Computational Communication Collaboratory, Nanjing University.
 My interests focus on Computational Social Science.
+Hello, I'm Hanrong Zhang.
+Currently, I am a master's student in journalism at the School of Journalism and Communication, Nanjing University.
+My advisor is Associate Professor Chengjun Wang, and I am also a member of the Computational Communication Collaboratory at Nanjing University.
+My research interests lie in the field of computational social science.
+While I acknowledge that I still have much to learn in the realm of academic research, I am determined to put in my best efforts.

+I completed my undergraduate studies at Nankai University, where I had the pleasure of getting to know almost every cat on campus.
+In my free time, I enjoy photography, playing the piano, stargazing.
+Welcome to my personal website to know more about me!
 Link to your favorite [subreddit](http://reddit.com).

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.